 If you feel confident in your design skills and can whip together a stellar website in just a few hours, great!
 You should still have a mentor, colleague, or friend (or all the above) look it over and give feedback before you take it public.

-If you’re not confident in your design skills, look for templates that match the portfolio you have in mind.
+If you’re not confident in your design skills, look for templates that match the portfolio you have in mind and find a good UX portfolio website that will make the set-up easier.
 Browse existing UX portfolios; Etsy and Pinterest can be fantastic resources for templates or inspiration; and content management platforms such as WordPress and Squarespace often have templates you can work with.
 Whatever you do, share it with others and get feedback on it before you send your stand-out UX writing portfolio out into the world.

 If you’d like to learn more about UX portfolios and UX writing, check out these articles: